craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Places/Northwestern Central/Regions of NWC/The Old/The Artifacts....md

 > A *Glass Dreams* is a passive artifact and provides Advantage on Saving Throws against effects that Charm, Fear, or Confuse.

 ###### Space Bubbles
 > 'A small structure of clear marbles connected by spiney black veins.
-It bears an uncanny resemblance to a branch of grapes or berries, and you must consciously prevent yourself from attempting to consume a bubble.'
+It bears an uncanny resemblance to a branch of grapes or berries, and you must consciously prevent yourself from attempting to pluck and consume a bubble.'
 > *Space Bubbles* is a **uncommon** artifact, and incurs 4d4 (10) radiation.
 > A *Space Bubbles* holds up to 6 charges.
 As an action, you may spend a charge to immediately surround yourself in a small personal bubble until the beginning of your next turn.
 While you are surrounded by your bubble, you are Restrained, and you cannot be targeted by attacks or effects that originate from outside the bubble.

 ###### Artyom's Skin
-> 'A small curve of yellow amber.
+> 'A small thin curve of yellow amber.
 It tingles with warmth.'
 > *Artyom's Skin* is a **uncommon** artifact, and incurs 3d10 (17) radiation.
 > A *Artyom's Skin* hold up to 4 charges.
 As an action, you may spend a charge.
-When you do, target creature within 45ft of you must succeed on a DC 17 Constitution Saving Throw or be knocked Prone and take 4d10 psychic damage on a failed save, or half damage on a successful one.
+When you do, target creature within 45ft of you must succeed on a DC 17 Constitution Saving Throw or be knocked Prone and take 4d4 psychic damage on a failed save, or half damage on a successful one.

 ###### Space-Jolt Diamond
 > 'A perfect sphere of diamond, inside of which a tiny storm rages with untapped potential.
 It continually rumbles and hums in your hand.'